Bayesian semiparametric long memory models for discretized event data: Amazon bird vocalization data

+Time series models for discrete valued data with LRD structure are relatively sparse.
+Classical approaches for count/discrete valued times series, such as the integer autoregressive moving-average \citep{ mckenzie1985some, mckenzie1986autoregressive, mckenzie1988some} and discrete autoregressive moving-average \citep{jacobs1978discrete, jacobs1978asyptotic}, cannot account for LRD \citep[Chapter 21]{davis2016handbook}. \cite{cui2009new} developed a model for stationary Bernoulli sequences with LRD based on renewal sequences. \cite{livsey2018multivariate} provide a recipe for multivariate count time series with Poisson marginals and a flexible autocovariance structure that can adequately handle LRD; see also \cite{jia2018latent}.
+Estimates of the Hurst exponent obtained from the quasi-maximum likelihood method from \cite{livsey2018multivariate} is also included in Table \ref{tab:hurst_data} under the column $\hat{H}_{\mathrm{QMLE}}$.
+A major difference of the proposed method from the aforementioned works is in its ability to include non-stationarity in the data.

-Our goal is not simply to estimate the Hurst coefficient; we would like to define a realistic generative probability model for these data as a useful baseline for future ecological analyses that include spatial dependence, environmental covariates and other complications.
+Our goal is not simply to estimate the Hurst coefficient; we would like to define a realistic generative probability model for these data that takes into account the data collection process and can be used as a useful baseline for future ecological analyses that include spatial dependence, environmental covariates and other complications.
 The estimated Hurst coefficients for our proposed fractional probit model, see Section \ref{sec:frac_prob} below, are provided in Table \ref{tab:hurst_data}.
 Interestingly, the Hurst coefficients are significantly above 0.5 for all fifteen bird species.
 This suggests long range dependence, a new finding of ecological interest, which should be considered in future analyses of animal occurrence time series and conflicts with usual Poisson process-based models.